dafny-lang/dafny/docs/OnlineTutorial/Lemmas.md

 the lemma works for the smaller case.
 If Dafny did not prove the chain terminated, then the chain could continue forever, and the assumption for each call would not be justified.

-Induction in general is finding a way to build your goal up one step at a time.
+Induction in general is finding a way to build your goal one step at a time.
 Viewed another way, it is proving your goal in terms of a smaller version.
 The distributive lemma is proven by deconstructing the concatenated sequence one element at a time until the first sequence is entirely gone.
 This case is proven as a base case, and then the whole chain of deconstructions is verified.